superrcoop/lab-management-system-2.0/README.md

 [On Linux/MacOS]

-You will use node package manager `npm` and `git`  to  run this application,assuming already installed.
+You will `npm` and `git`  to  run this application,assuming already installed.

 Clone repo:
 ```